 The Grand Hotel Scarborough once one of the largest hotels in the worldAdd to Cart Add to Lightbox Download

-Scarborough Grand Hotel is a Grade II listed building Dominating the the town's South Bay.
+Palm Court Ballrom in the Grand Hotel A Grade II listed building Dominating Scarborough South Bay.
 When completed in 1867 it was one of the largest hotels in the world, as well as one of the first giant purpose-built hotels in Europe.
 The hotel is in the shape of a 'V' in honour of Queen Victoria and was designed around the theme of time:

 4 towers to represent the seasons,